DannyMacha25/2dTabletPen/README.md

 - left/right Brackets to change tool size.
 - 1/2/3 or clicking on the tools will change your current tool.
 - Mouse/Pen touch to draw on a surface.
+- U to undo

+## Panels
+Drawable panels can be spawned with the f key.
+Once a panel is spawned, holding the left control allows you to drag the panel.